 Be assured will keep you informed every step of the way.
 We stay in close contact with the driver and dispatch to narrow down the delivery window for you as much as possible once your vehicle is loaded.
 As with pickup, you will hear from us at least one day before delivery and also from the driver at least an hour prior to arrival.
 We know it's difficult to be without a vehicle and it's our priority to get your vehicle safely to you as soon as possible.

 We understand that most people do not ship vehicles often, so this can seem overwhelming - especially during the stressful time of relocation.
-Don't worry, we will walk you through every step of the way.
+Don't worry, we will walk you through every step of the way of the vehicle transport.

-When setting up your order, your vehicle relocation coordinator will discuss many details and items to keep in mind during your vehicle shipment, as well as answering all of your questions.
-Then, upon order confirmation, we will send you a very detailed checklist that will cover expectations and preparation/delivery details.
+When setting up your order, your vehicle relocation coordinator will discuss many details and items to keep in mind during your car transport, as well as answering all of your questions.
+Then, upon order confirmation, we will send you a very detailed checklist that will cover expectations and preparation/delivery details for your vehicle shipment.